substrate-developer-hub/substrate-contracts-workshop/0/calling-your-contract.md

 The alternative _message to send_ we can make with the UI is `flip()`.
 Again, set the _maximum gas allowed_ to `500,000`.

-If the extrinsic was successful, we should then be able to go back to the `get()` function and see our updated storage:
+You will notice that this call actually sends a transaction.
+If the transaction was successful, we should then be able to go back to the `get()` function and see our updated storage:

 ![An image of Flipper RPC call with true](./assets/flipper-true.png)